Homemade Graham Crackers

-- Roll the dougg out between 2 pieces of parchment paper or use a Dough EZ Rolling System.
+- Roll the dough between 2 pieces of parchment paper or use a Dough EZ Rolling System.
 Dust the work surface lightly with flour.
-It’s okay to roll it out thinly about 1/8 inch or even less is fine.
+It's okay to roll it out thinly about 1/8 inch.

-- Either cut out shapes or use a ruler and divide rolled dough into even pieces.
+- Either cut out shapes with a cookie cutter or use a ruler and divide rolled dough into even square/ rectangular pieces.
 Cut straight lines with a pastry wheel.

 - Transfer cookies onto a baking sheet lined with parchment.
 Cookies don’t spread much, it’s okay to space them out closely.